awildfivreld/hdbg/README.md

 # hdbg - Historical Debugger

+# This is in no way a finished product.
+Do not use this for anything.

 `hdbg` extends the python debugger to print any line/call/return to the screen so that the flow of the program can be inspected after the fact.